The primary use case for JEB is the analysis of binary code. This section focuses on the basics of code analysis and refactoring:

 - Replacing items or rebasing immediates

-In the UI client, most fundamental interactions can be achieved via the Action and Navigation menus.
+In the UI client, many fundamental interactions can be achieved via the Action and Navigation menus.
 Those actions are implemented by most JEB analysis modules that perform code disassembly.

-Note: The examples in this section are based on the analysis of Raasta.apk using the Android DEX parser.
+The examples in this section are based on the analysis of a sample Android app using the Android Dex parser.
 Keep in mind that features and behaviors of Actions depend on the module implementing and performing them.